AschPlatform/asch-docs-site/source/en/whitepaper/cctime.md

 ![score](./assets/score.png)
 Thereinto,

-V stands for the number of votes obtained by an article, votes are measured in tokens of XCT
+V stands for the number of votes obtained by an article; votes are measured in tokens of XCT .

-T stands for the time from which an article is published (in hours), Plus 2 is  in consideration of that it takes time to create an article from authoring it to sharing it with the CCTime system, it also avoids the problem that the denominator is too small due to too short release time.
+T stands for the time from which an article is published (in hours), Plus 2 is in consideration because it takes time to create an article from authoring it to sharing it with the CCTime system, it also avoids the problem that the denominator is too small due to too short release time.

 G is a gravity factor ,it determines the rate of decline in the article ranking, the default value for CCTime is 1.8

 ![chart](./assets/chart.png)

-As you can see from the picture above, there are three simultaneous posts, respectively scoring 199, 59 and 29, which is respectively in yellow, in purple an in blue.
-At any time point, the yellow curve is at the top, the blue curve at the bottom.
+As shown in the picture above, there are three simultaneous posts, respectively scoring 199, 59 and 29, which is respectively in yellow, in purple and in blue.
+At any point in time, the yellow curve is at the top, the blue curve at the bottom.

 Provided that other conditions are the same, the more newly published posts, the higher the ranking.
 In other words, the ranking of a post will fall as time goes on.

-What you can see from the picture above is that all posts are basically less than 1 score after 24 hours.
+What is possible to see on the picture above is that all posts have a score less than 1 after 24 hours.
 That means they will fall to the bottom of the list, ensuring that the top ones will be new.

 ![chart2](./assets/chart2.png)
-As can be seen from the figure above, the other parameters of the three curves are the same.
+As it can be seen in the figure above, the other parameters of the three curves are the same.
 G values are 1.5, 1.8 and 2.0 respectively.
 The higher the G value, the steeper the curve, the faster the ranking drops, Which means that the ranking is updated faster.
-(This section refers to the Yifeng Ruan's blog, and slightly modified)
+(This section refers to the Yifeng Ruan’s blog, and is slightly modified)

 ## 3.6 Reward Mechanism
 The execution of each transaction requires the consumption of basic fees, which are paid by the sponsor and distributed equally to all accounts.

-In addition to the basic fee, PostArticle and postComment, the sponsor also needs to choose to spend extra tokens to represent the amount of votes and quotas, which are mostly rewarded to the publisher of the articles or the commenter publishers, but a small number (10%) will enter into the expense pool to assign to the accountant.
+In addition to the basic fee, postArticle and postComment, the sponsor also needs to choose to spend extra tokens to represent the amount of votes and quotas, which are mostly rewarded to the publisher of the articles or the commenter publishers, but a small number (10%) will enter into the expense pool to be assigned to the accountant.

 ## 3.7 Review Mechanism
 CCTime is a decentralized system, without user authentication.
-The user generally logins anonymously. we need a review mechanism to prevent anti-government, anti-social or other violations of the law of the emergence of speech.
+The user generally logs in anonymously.
+There is a need for a review mechanism to prevent anti-government, anti-social or other violations of the law of the emergence of speech.

-The review of CCTime1.0 is temporarily responsible by all the delegators.
-Each delegator can report any articles or comments.
-If the number of times is reported more than 3 times, the article or comment will be filtered out, but not be deleted from the underlying database, just make a mark.
+The review of CCTime 1.0 is temporarily responsible by all the delegates.
+Each delegate can report any articles or comment.
+If the content is reported more than 3 times, the article or comment will be filtered out, but will not be deleted from the underlying database;it will be just marked.
 The review mechanism only affects the data returned by the query interface.
 A non-standard node compatible with the CCTime protocol can still show all non-filtered data.

 # 4 Distribution Mechanism
-XCT (current coin) issues limit of 10 billion.
-The main team reserves 5% tokens, and the remaining 95% will be airdrop to blockchain community.
+XCT (current coin) issues a maximum of 10 billion coins.
+The main team reserves 5% tokens, and the remaining 95% will be airdropped to the blockchain community.

 ## 4.1 Distribution Principle

-The principle of distribution is to cover as many user groups as possible, but mainly in the coin circle, the outside coin circle is for the second.
+The principle of distribution is to cover as many user groups as possible, mainly for crypto users/investors, and it can also cover the ones who do not know much about the cryptocurrency.

 ## 4.2 Formula（MCDF）